-With November being Peanut Butter Lovers Month we thought there was no other way for Shipt to showcase our love of peanut butter than with a blog post dedicated to it.
+With March being Peanut Butter Lover’s Day we thought there was no other way for Shipt to showcase our love of peanut butter than with a blog post dedicated to it.
 No matter how you slice it (or more accurately, dip it or spread it!), we all have some memory associated with peanut butter.

 For me, it was making peanut butter cookies with my grandmother as a kid.
 She never used a recipe so they always came out slightly different – sometimes crumbly, sometimes chewy – but it was the memory of baking with her that’s fondly and deliciously imprinted in my mind.

 Granted, I love peanut butter in all forms, including straight out of the jar, but there’s something so delectable about a sweet and slightly salty peanut butter cookie that transports me back to my childhood baking with my grandmother on a rainy afternoon in Maine.